Matthew 19

 ‘Then people brought little children to Jesus for him to place his hands on them and pray for them.
 But the disciples rebuked them.
 Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”
 When he had placed his hands on them, he went on from there.’
 Matthew 19:13-15

-Mark writes that when these children were brought to Jesus, He took them into His arms and blessed them, Mark 10:16 / Luke 18:17 / 1 Corinthians 14:20 / 1 Peter 2:2.
+When these children were brought to Jesus, He took them into His arms and blessed them, Mark 10:16 / Luke 18:17 / 1 Corinthians 14:20 / 1 Peter 2:2.
+These children were simply brought to Jesus for blessing and prayer, a practice which was common in Israel, Mathew 19:13.

-He was greatly displeased because the children represented the nature of those who would accept His kingdom’s reign in their hearts.
+He was greatly displeased because the children represented the nature of those who would accept His kingdom’s reign in their hearts, Matthew 19:14 / Mark 10:14-15 / Luke 18:17.
+He said that the kingdom of God itself belongs to people who become like children, Matthew 19:14 / Mark 10:14-15 / Luke 18:16-17.

 The Rich And The Kingdom Of God